tehwalris/forest/doc/codemod-purposes.md

   - `no-reassign-params`
     - no example code
   - `no-vars`
-    - replace var with let or const depending on usage
+    - replace \texttt{var} with \texttt{let} or \texttt{const} depending on usage
   - `object-shorthand`
     - convert properties where both sides are the same to shorthand syntax
-    - convert properties with function value to method syntax
+    - convert properties whose value is a function to method syntax
   - `outline-require`
     - no example code
   - `rm-copyProperties`
-    - replace calls to library function with `Object.assign` or object literals
+    - replace calls to a library function with \texttt{Object.assign} or object literals
-    - many checks and exceptions
+    - this script has many checks and exceptions
   - `rm-merge`
     - replace calls to library function with object literals
   - `rm-object-assign`
     - replace calls to `Object.assign` with object literals
-    - except when first argument is not a literal
+    - only modify calls where the first argument is a literal
-    - except when any argument is spread
+    - do not modify calls where any argument is spread
   - `rm-requires`
     - remove calls to specific function if their result is never used
     - remove duplicate function calls and update references to their results